felipeZ/blog/posts/code_review_feedback.md

 ## Pedantic vs Correct
-In my opinion, one of the worst dynamics during code reviewing, is having a pedantic colleague that continuosly point to inconsequential details.
-Causing the attention to drift from the actual issue or feature that is the subject of a pull requests.
+In my opinion, one of the worst dynamics during code reviewing, is having a pedantic colleague that continuosly point to inconsequential details, causing the attention to drift from the actual issue or feature that is the subject of a pull requests.
 So how to avoid being pedantic without neglecting the code quality?
 Firstly, you need to put in place a protocol within your team about using a formatting tool,